MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ComplianceCase.md

 ### -CaseType
 The CaseType parameter specifies the type of compliance case that you want to create.
 Valid values are:

-- AdvancedEdiscovery: Advanced eDiscovery cases are used to manage legal or other types of investigations.
+- AdvancedEdiscovery: eDiscovery Premium cases are used to manage legal or other types of investigations.
 - ComplianceClassifier: This type of case corresponds to a trainable classifier.
 - ComplianceWorkspace: This value is reserved for internal Microsoft use.
 - DataInvestigation: Data investigation cases are used to investigate data spillage incidents.
 - DSR: Data Subject Request (DSR) cases are used to manage General Data Protection Regulation (GDPR) DSR investigations.
-- eDiscovery: eDiscovery (also called core eDiscovery) cases are used to manage legal or other types of investigations.
+- eDiscovery: eDiscovery (also called eDiscovery Standard) cases are used to manage legal or other types of investigations.
 This is the default value.
 - InsiderRisk: Insider risk cases are use to manage insider risk management cases.
 Typically, insider risk management cases are manually created in the compliance center to further investigate activity based on an risk alert.
 - InternalInvestigation: This value is reserved for internal Microsoft use.
 - SupervisionPolicy: This type of case corresponds to communication compliance policy.